 What one can do is to modulate the power supply feeding the amplifier instead.

 Remembering that a PSK31 signal consists of two parts - the amplitude modulation and the phase shift - we can split these two signals in the modulator.
-The first part, amplitude modulation, may be done by modulating the supply voltage of the output amplifier stage.
+The first part, amplitude modulation, may be done by varying the supply voltage of the output amplifier stage.
 The second part, phase modulation, may also be done early in the path of the drive signal simply by flipping the phase of the RF signal under computer control.
 In order to keep the signal "clean" all we really need to do is to time the flipping of the phase with the amplitude being brought to zero so that we don't transmit the broadband "click" that would otherwise occur when we did this abrupt phase shift.
 The schematic of this transmitter is depicted in Figure 3.

 The phase diagram of the signal